 Capturing wildlife on camera is notoriously tricky, requiring a great deal of patience and luck to spot and shoot that perfect shot.
+But if you put the time and research into it – along with keeping a few expert tips in mind – you have every chance of taking pictures of wild creatures and stunning natural landscapes that are worth framing.

 How to take great wildlife photos